Slaimhh1338/ChestShop-addon/README.md

   shops-header: "&6=== Shops owned by %player% ==="
   shop-format: "&7- Location: %world% %x%, %y%, %z% &8(&7Item: %item%&8)"
   player-not-found: "&cPlayer not found!"

-## License

-This project is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.

-This means you can:
-- Download and use the plugin for free
-- Share the plugin with others
-- Use the plugin for any purpose, including commercial use

-But you cannot:
-- Modify the code and distribute the modified version without explicit permission from the owner

-For more details, see the [LICENSE](LICENSE) file.